cecileane/simulation-hiddenparalogy-ratevariation/note.md

         This above code checks where the HEAD is.
 The HEAD shows the branch we want to grow.
 If we want to grow in the main branch, then (HEAD is on origin/main)
 S3: Squash all commits and merge them into origin/main
         git merge --squash "branch" Here, branch is the one we want to merge into origin/main
+S4: Use "git status" to check and use "git commit" to commit
+        Note here: The commit message should summarize what have done in the branch that is squashed into main
+S5: Delete remote and local branches
+        Romate branches could be deleted in Github webpage Local branches could be deleted using git branch -d

 # Jan 16 to Jan 22
 To do list: